KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 ##### Improvements
 * Getting people to come in and possibly stay (health clinic as example)
-* Finding ways to go outside of the church and minister to the community (thinking outside the box)
+* Finding ways to go outside of the church and minister to the community (thinking outside of the box)

 ##### Successes
 * friendly people